Introduction

 Features:

-• Hermione can be configured either with the DevTools or the WebDriver Protocol, requiring Selenium Grid (you can use Selenium-standalone packages) for the latter.
+- Configure Hermione with either the DevTools or the WebDriver Protocol, which requires Selenium Grid (using Selenium-standalone packages) for the latter.

 Advantages: